EugeneDae/vscode-refresh-browser/README.md

 {
-    "refreshBrowser.browser": "Google Chrome", // the browser to refresh "refreshBrowser.urlPrefixes": [] // refresh the tab whose URL starts with one of the specified prefixes }
+    "refreshBrowser.browser": "Google Chrome", // the browser to refresh "refreshBrowser.urlPrefixes": [] // refresh the tab whose URL starts with one of the specified prefixes "refreshBrowser.runBuildTask": false // if enabled, run the build task and wait for its completion before refreshing the browser (if the build task is not available, simply refresh the browser)
+}
 ```